 Find a quality shaft

 Unfortunately, there are so many intricacies that go along with finding a good driver shaft that I can’t highlight them all in this post.
 Despite this, I have dedicated an entire post to explain these things.
-If you are serious about finding more fairways and increasing your distance, I highly recommend reading this guide.
+If you are serious about finding more fairways and increasing your distance, I highly recommend reading the guide on custom golf shafts.

 Pick a Club-Head

 This is the fun part of buying a driver.
 Once you have a shaft, you must find a club-head that performs with that shaft.
 Going back to my car analogy, if you put a huge engine in a small car, it probably won’t function properly.

 If you are able and willing, I suggest you find a professional club-fitter who conducts the fitting outdoors on a range.
 If your club-fitter suggests doing it inside on a launch monitor, you are better off saving your money in my opinion.
 The numbers could look great, but until you actually see the ball flight, you won’t truly know what is best.

 If you aren’t interested in a fitting, I would recommend going with a proven club-head.
 By the time you are reading this, I’m sure several new models will have been released, but personally, I would recommend the TaylorMade SLDR.
 I’ve used this for over a year now, and absolutely love it!
 In my opinion, this is the best thing out there today.
 If the SLDR isn’t your style, honestly anything from TaylorMade, Callaway, or Titleist will probably work just fine.
 Remember, these are just MY preferences.
 Go to your local golf store and hit some different drivers.
 Don’t pay attention to the ball flight (the shaft mainly determines this), but just notice how the ball feels off the club-face.
 Chances are, you’ll have a good idea of what driver model suits you best.